To download the PDF version of this document, click here.

 • Upon receipt of a registration application, the Director of Fraternity & Sorority Life, respective staff, and Council members will conduct an initial review.
 The organization may be asked to provide additional documentation and/or more thorough documentation to support the request for university registration.

-• Once the entire application has been reviewed, Fraternity and Sorority Life Programs will make a final determination and notify the organization of their status.
+• Once the entire application has been reviewed, Fraternity and Sorority Life will make a final determination and notify the organization of their status.

 • Official start dates will coincide with the beginning of either the fall or spring semester.